STGDanny/bconv/README.md

 ## Instructions
 You will need to compile this yourself.
-You can also use gcc or clang, up to you
+You can use gcc or clang, up to you.

 Adding the resulting exe to your path will let you use the command from any cmd window.